Skip to main content

 Mailcomposer

-Generate RFC 822–formatted email messages that you can stream directly to an SMTP connection or save to disk.
+Generate RFC 822-formatted email messages that you can stream directly to an SMTP connection or save to disk for later use.
+This is the inverse of MailParser, which parses raw messages back into structured objects.

 info